bareos/bareos/docs/manuals/source/DeveloperGuide/mediaformat.rst

 The CheckSum field is a 32 bit checksum of the block data and the block header but not including the CheckSum field.

-The Block Header is always immediately followed by a `Record Header <#RecordHeader>`__.
+The Block Header is always immediately followed by a :ref:`sd-record-header`.
 If the tape is damaged, a Bareos utility will be able to recover as much information as possible from the tape by recovering blocks which are valid.
 The Block header is written using the Bareos serialization routines and thus is guaranteed to be in machine independent format.

+.. _sd-record-header:

 Record Header
 -------------